kameryn1811/Bandcamp-Downloader/README.md

 3. Double-click `Bandcamp Downloader GUI.bat` (optionally create a shortcut to this file and pin it to your start menu, taskbar, desktop, etc)
 4. The app will check for and help install any missing dependencies
 5. Profit

+**Benefits:**
+- Smaller download (~200KB script vs ~60MB launcher)
+- Full control over Python and dependencies
+- Easy to modify and test the script if needed

 **Supported URLs**